telerik/fiddler-everywhere-docs/get-started/installation-procedure.md

 ## Create an Account

 Signing in is mandatory for both Free and Pro versions of the Fiddler Everywhere client.
-You can sign up by [creating an unique Fiddler account](#create-fiddler-account) or by [using existing Google account](#use-google-account).
-The Fiddler Everywhere account enables you to save and share sessions with collaborators and additionally provides access to the Pro features (if Pro version is purchased).
+You can sign up by [creating a Fiddler account](#create-fiddler-account) or by [using an existing Google account](#use-google-account).
+The Fiddler Everywhere account enables you to save and share sessions with collaborators and additionally provides access to the Pro features (if you purchased the Pro version).

 ### Create Fiddler Account

 1. Launch the Fiddler Everywhere client.
-At this point , you could use existing account (via existing Fiddler account or Google authentication) or press the **New User?
+If you don't have an existing Fiddler account, select the **New User?
 Create Account** button.

     ![Login screen](../images/login/login-screen.png)

-2. The **Create Account** screen loads.
-Enter the requested information and accept the terms of the agreement.
-Note that the valid email provided here is the one that is later used for sharing and receiving sessions and notifications.
+2. On the **Create Account** screen, enter the requested information and accept the terms of the agreement.
+The email that you provide in this step will be used by your teammates for sharing sessions, collections, and notifications.

     ![Create new account screen](../images/login/create-acc-screen.png)

-3. Fiddler sends a confirmation email to the provided address.

-4. Open the confirmation email and follow the instructions to complete the registration.
+3. Open the confirmation email sent by Fiddler, and follow the instructions to complete the registration.

 ### Use Google Account